Counting curves via degeneration: Lines on K3 surfaces via deformation

 into the equation.
 Then from the coefficients of $ts^i$, we have

 Using this, we see from the coefficients of $t^2s^i$,

 Solving this, we again have

-In general, one easily sees that the Kuranishi map drastically reduces the amount of calculation.
+\begin{rem} In general, calculating the coefficients $a_i, b_i, c_i, d_i$ for larger $i$ is quite hard, though the method in this section reduces the amount of the calculation.
+However, knowing that we can calculate the Kuranishi map in this way is important.
+In some situations, it happens that 2 quite different curves have the same description of the Kuranishi maps, and one of these curves has vanishing obstruction by an obvious reason.
+In this case, the obstruction of the other curve must vanish, which gives a nontrivial deformability result.
+In \cite{N5}, we show the existence of infinitely many rational curves on quartic K3 surfaces which belong to an open dense subset of the moduli space based on this method. \end{rem}

-\begin{rem} Each component of $X_0$ is $\Bbb P^2$ with four distinguished points (singular locus of $\mathfrak X$) on each component of the toric divisors.
-We considered a line through three of these points, then there is a unique cubic curve through the remaining nine points.
-If the line is liftable, then the intersection of the hyperplane containing the lifted line with the K3 surface contains another cubic curve, so the above calculation of the Kuranishi map also calculates the Kuranishi map for the cubic curve. \end{rem}
+\begin{rem} Each component of $X_0$ is $\Bbb P^2$ with 4 distinguished points (singular locus of $\mathfrak X$) on each of the toric divisors.
+We considered a line through 3 of these points.
+There is a unique cubic curve through the remaining 9 points on $\Bbb P^2$.
+If the line is liftable, then the intersection of a hyperplane containing the lifted line with the K3 surface contains a cubic curve which lifts the given cubic curve on $X_0$, so the above calculation of the Kuranishi map also calculates the Kuranishi map for the cubic curve. \end{rem}